A settlement agreement during sick leave requires extreme caution. MediRights assesses the risks and negotiates better terms.

+Read also about the situation when you are offered a settlement agreement.
 MediRights assesses every settlement agreement for legal risks and unfavorable provisions.
 We negotiate better terms and ensure you can make an informed decision.

 The Sickness Benefits Act is intended for employees who leave employment while ill through no fault of their own.
-If you voluntarily sign a settlement agreement, the UWV may rule that you are culpably without work.
+If you agree to a settlement agreement while your employer should have continued paying you, the UWV may rule that you culpably lost your job.
 No Sickness Benefits allowance.

 With situational incapacity for work, a settlement agreement can sometimes lead to a benefit, provided you expect to recover quickly once you no longer work for this employer.
 The UWV assesses this case by case.